-Figure 8.–Average coho salmon catch in the traditional Lynn Canal commercial drift gillnet fishery and the average Berners River catch and percent contribution to the total catch, 1990–2014.
+Figure 8.–Average coho salmon harvest in the traditional Lynn Canal commercial drift gillnet fishery and the average Berners River harvest and percent contribution to the total harvest, 1990–2014.

 Escapement Survey Counts

 Survey counts of the number of spawners in the Berners River during 1982–2014 varied widely from 1,752 fish in 1986 to 27,700 fish in 2002 (Appendix A1).
 Conditions for surveys varied from year-to-year, but the poorest conditions were encountered in the year of the lowest count (1986) when floods occurring in close sequence necessitated numerous recounts over a 9-day period in order to cover the entire survey area.